-Our strategy in the water testing business is to develop, manufacture, market and sell proprietary products with superior performance, supported by exceptional customer service.
+Our strategy in the water testing business is to develop, manufacture, market and sell proprietary products that test primarily for the presence of microbial contamination in water matrices, including drinking water supplies, with superior performance, supported by exceptional customer service.
 Our customers primarily consist of water utilities, government laboratories and private certified laboratories that highly value strong relationships and customer support.
-Sales of water testing products outside of the U.S. represented 50% of total water product sales in 2015, and we expect that future growth in this business will be significantly dependent on our ability to increase international sales.
+We expect that future growth in this business will be significantly dependent on our ability to increase international sales.
 Growth also will be dependent on our ability to enhance and broaden our product line.
-Most water microbiological testing is driven by regulation, and, in many countries, a test may not be used for compliance testing unless it has been approved by the applicable regulatory body.
-As a result, we maintain an active regulatory program that involves applying for regulatory approvals in a number of countries, primarily in Europe.
+Most water microbiological testing is driven by regulation, and, in many countries, a test may not be used for compliance testing unless it has been approved by the applicable regulatory body and integrated into customers' testing protocols.
+As a result, we maintain an active regulatory program that involves applying for a growing number of regulatory approvals in a number of countries, primarily in Europe.
 Further, we seek to receive regulatory approvals from governing agencies as a means to differentiate our products from the competition.